sirehna/xdyn/doc/dev_guide.md

 This section presents the tools and libraries used to perform the development of the simulator.

-The compiler chosen for this project is (GNU GCC 4.5.2)[http://gcc.gnu.org/gcc-4.5].
+The compiler chosen for this project is [GNU GCC 4.5.2](http://gcc.gnu.org/gcc-4.5).
 The rationale behind this choice is that this compiler is widely used at Sirehna.
 GCC 4.7 is used on the Linux platform (Ubuntu) because:

 - More errors are detected by GCC 4.7
 - Code coverage appears to be broken with CMake & GCC 4.5.2.